mikejseay/exquisite-text/README.md

 cd ..
 ```

 Install [Node](https://nodejs.org/en/) and [PostgreSQL](https://www.postgresql.org/download/) according to their instructions for your operating system.
-If you're using a Linux-like OS and have Homebrew, you can install PostgreSQL with `brew install postgresql` and then start its service with `brew services start postgresql`.
+If you're using a Linux-like OS and have Homebrew, you can install PostgreSQL with `brew install postgresql`, with Linux: `sudo apt install postgresql`.
+Then start its service with Linux: `sudo systemctl start postgresqlservice` | macOS: `brew services start postgresql`.

-To set up the PostgreSQL backend, first log in to the default database with `psql postgres`.
+To set up the PostgreSQL backend, first log in to the default database with Linux: `sudo -u postgres psql` | macOS: `psql postgres`.
 Then run the following commands from the `postgres` command line to create the user and database that will be used for development:

 ```
 CREATE ROLE me WITH CREATEDB LOGIN PASSWORD 'password';